 "Toners are most helpful and necessary for people with oily or acne-prone skin, or for people who want extra cleansing after wearing makeup or other heavy skin products such as sunscreen," she said.

 That's not all toner can do.
-Dr. King explains all of the toner benefits:
+King outlined some additional benefits:

 Applying a small amount of toner to a soft cotton ball or pad and gently blotting and wiping your face with it will remove oil and give the appearance of smaller pores.

-Our skin is naturally acidic, normally with a pH balance of between five and six.
-After cleansing, due to the alkaline nature of soap, the pH balance of skin gets disturbed.
-When this happens your skin needs to work overtime to restore the balance (and that may result in oil), but using a toner helps to restore this balance quickly.
+Our skin is naturally acidic, typically with a pH balance of between five and six (on a scale from 0 to 14).
+But that balance can get out of whack after cleansing due to the alkaline nature of soap.
+When this happens, your skin needs to work overtime to return to its normal levels (and that may result in oil), but using a toner can help restore this balance quickly.

-Toners can help close pores and tighten cell gaps after cleansing, thus reducing the penetration of impurities and environmental contaminants into the skin.
-It can even protect and remove chlorines and minerals present in tap water.
+Toners can help close pores and tighten cell gaps after cleansing, reducing the penetration of impurities and environmental contaminants into the skin.
+It can even protect and remove chlorine and minerals present in tap water.

-Some toners are humectants, which means that they help to bind moisture to the skin.
+Some toners are humectants, which means they help to bind moisture to the skin.

-Toner can also be used in lieu of washing your skin when it's oily or dirt.
-It will leave your skin revitalized, even when you're on-the-go.
+Toner can also be used in lieu of washing your skin when it's oily or dirty.
+It will leave your skin revitalized even when you're on the go.